 For format, the Graduate College must review the final copy of the master's thesis, doctoral dissertation, and other final documents that are required to be placed in the library.
-Copies of the Format Manual are available in the Graduate College and on the Web at www.asu.edu/graduate/fr_search.html.
-The student is required to submit a complete copy of the thesis or dissertation for format review at least 10 working days (two weeks if there are no holidays during the time period) before the oral defense.
-Doctoral students must submit a completed Survey of Earned Doctorates Awarded in the United States, conducted by the National Research Council.
+Copies of the Format Manual are available on the Web at www.asu.edu/graduate/formatmanual and in the Graduate College.
+The student is required to submit appropriate signed forms and a complete copy of the thesis or dissertation for format review at least 10 working days (two weeks if there are no holidays during the time period) before the oral defense.
+Doctoral students must also submit a completed Survey of Earned Doctorates Awarded in the United States, conducted by the National Research Council.